usnistgov/ChebTools/README.md

 python setup.py develop
 ```

 to use a locally-compiled version for testing.
-If you want to build a debug version, do can do so with
+If you want to build a debug version, you can do so with

 ```
 python setup.py build -g develop